TUVIMEN/reliq/README.md

     make linked

 ## Examples

-Get tags 'a' with attribute 'href' at position 0 of value ending with '.org' from result of matching tags 'div' with attribute 'id' and without attribute 'class' from file 'index.html'.
+Get 'div' tags with class 'tile'.

+    $ hgrep 'div class="tile"'

+Get 'div' tags with class 'tile' as a word and id 'current' as a word.

-    $ hgrep 'div +id -class; a +[0]href=".*\.org"' index.html
+    $ hgrep 'div .tile #current' index.html

 Get tags which does not have any tags inside them from file 'index.html'.